Dave Welch (@OraVBCA), Chief Evangelist and Nick Walter, Principal Architect

 “The lack of natively provided shared storage in addition to certain network limitations that would need to be worked around on most Third-Party Clouds prevent Oracle from supporting Oracle RAC in any Third-Party Cloud regardless of technical feasibility.”

 RAC is network connections and voting disk.
 Oracle customers working with House of Brick to implement RAC in VMware Cloud on AWS have not reported problems configuring RAC.
-Similarly, we have talked to people who have implemented RAC on AWS native.
+Similarly, we have talked to people who have implemented RAC on AWS native using dedicated hardware.
 Speaking from first-hand experience, it is not rocket science for a support organization to monitor those network connections and storage.
 A few years ago there were some valid reasons people could not run RAC in AWS, chiefly the lack of native support for multicast networking.
 But now there are several well-tested workarounds that eliminate this obstacle.
 Plus, AWS announced at the last re:Invent conference that they are rolling out native multicast support.
 The technologies that VMware Cloud on AWS or AWS native use to enable RAC are technically no different than the solutions that are used on-premises to enable multicast networking and shared SCSI disks.
 Accordingly, Oracle is making a very weak technical argument against supportability.

 This backpedaling is a feeble attempt at justifying vendor lock, plain and simple.
 Taking Oracle Support’s assertion at face value, would therefore translate to concerns that Oracle customers should have as to their ability to be adequately supported by Oracle for any of Oracle’s core technology offerings.
 If single instance Oracle can be configured and supported in VMware Cloud on AWS or Amazon EC2 for example, so can any other Oracle core technology that may have a few extra network connection types and an additional storage object.